ampproject/amphtml/ads/README.md

 window.context.renderStart({width: 200, height: 100});
 ```

-Note that if the creative needs to resize on user interaction, the creative can continue to do that by calling the `window.context.requestResize(width, height)` API.
+Note that if the creative needs to resize on user interaction, the creative can continue to do that by calling the `window.context.requestResize(width, height, opt_hasOverflow)` API.
 Details in [Ad Resizing](#ad-resizing).

 ### amp-consent integration
 If [amp-consent](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md) extension is used on the page, `data-block-on-consent` attribute